Puquios/bookclub-containers/README.md

 # BookClub with Containers

+## Status:
+Currently being updated to use the new Language Translation APIS from watson.

 # Try me
 Bluemix Containers have gone live!
 Before you start with this example you need to setup a namespace.
 The namespace is set for each organization and will be used for your image repositories names in your organizations private Container Registry.
 To setup a namespace, simply login to [Bluemix](https://bluemix.net), and click ![Start Containers](start-containers.jpg).
 If you have not setup a namespace you will be asked to.
 Even if you were a beta participant you will need to create a new namespace.